Mandatory Student Fees: Atlanta

 - The Library Fee provides funding for extended library hours and the renovation of library facilities.

 - The International Education Fee supports Study Abroad by providing scholarships for students to study overseas and provides for compliance with the federally mandated Student and Exchange Visitor Information System, known as SEVIS.

 - The Technology Fee is used primarily to benefit students to assist them in meeting the educational objectives of their academic program by providing access to computers, software, databases, networks and other services.

 - The Sustainability Fee supports campus wide sustainability initiatives.

 - Tuition is used to cover the academic costs of your education.
 It is used in combination with state appropriations and donations to fund classroom instruction, academic facilities and faculty and staff salaries.
 Unfortunately, costs do rise.
-However, Georgia State University’s tuition continues to be lower than most large southeastern universities, and the percentage of increase has been kept lower than many similar institutions.
+However, GSU’s tuition continues to be lower than most large southeastern universities, and the percentage of increase has been kept lower than many similar institutions.

-In order to keep fees reasonable, many students subsidize services that they do not use.
-It is the intention of the university that the comprehensiveness of the services and programs provided will offer something for everybody.
+Clearly, in order to keep fees reasonable, many students subsidize services that they do not use.
+It is the intention of the university that the comprehensiveness of the services and programs provided will offer something for everyone.